mickeys/lose-weight-keto/snippets/fasting.md

 Afternoon: I'm doing no exercise during my keto loss phase except for walking.
 Usually it's 5-10,000 steps; today was a bit more.

 Evening: Amazingly, no hunger at all.
+I was told that ghrelin, the hunger hormone, spikes on he second day of fasting, but not for me.
 I'm craving bacon and parmesan cheese (both comfort snack foods) but no traditional hungry symptoms: no tummy rumbles, no headache, no real _need_.
 Eh, time for bed.
 <br clear="right">

 ## Day 3